-The International Research Project Office (IRPO) supports the internationalization of DEUSTO research groups and scholars, fostering their participation in international research projects.
-Our aim is to help researchers realise the potential of their research, support the development of lasting international collaborative partnerships, and facilitate access to funding opportunities worldwide.
+The International Research Project Office (IRPO) supports the internationalisation of DEUSTO research groups and scholars, fostering their participation in international research projects.
+Our main aim is to help researchers maximise the potential of their research, support the development of lasting international collaborative partnerships, and facilitate access to funding opportunities worldwide.

-The international Research Project Office is lead by Toñi Caro, with a long track in international project management, and a team of experienced and professional research advisors with a sound track in research management.
+The International Research Project Office is led by Toñi Caro, with a long track in international project management, and a team of experienced and professional research advisors with a sound track in research management.

 Toñi Caro González

 Toñi Caro González, Head of International Research Project Office at the University of Deusto, has sound experience in managing complex interdisciplinary research collaborations and community engagement with multi-stakeholder counterparts.
 With over 20 years of experience in research internationalisation, Toñi is senior counsellor to the Rector team in strategic research planning; currently responsible for Deusto Master Plans on “Internationalisation”, “Social Impact” and “Interdisciplinary Platforms”, she is in charge of implementing the 6 I’s Research Model.
 She published the position paper on 'Nested Systems for Societal Impact' in 2018.
 She is evaluator for the European Commission and researcher in EU projects.
 Her current research interests focus on Social Innovation, employment transition, social impact of research and innovative research management.
 Dr. Caro is BoD member in ESSI, the Covenant on Demographic Change and the GaragErasmus Foundation.